willyut23/shorten./README.md

-# shorten.
-It's a self-hosted URL shortener you run locally on your computer.
-# shorten.

 **Paste long.
 Get short.**

 A self-hosted URL shortener that runs entirely on your machine.
 No accounts, no cloud, no tracking.
 Just a clean dark interface and a local database.